Author's Note

 A crystal orb.

 It hovered atop an altar at the heart of the clearing, its surface worn smooth by centuries of rain and wind.
-The colors of the world seemed to drain around the orb’s glow.
+The colors of the world drained around the orb’s glow.
 The trees, the stones, even the sky—everything faded to washed-out gray shadows.
 Only the scarlet light remained.

 It seared into my vision.
 It called to me.